Suvroneel/Spam-Email-and-Sms-Classifier/README.md

 Updates
 =======================================================
-🎉Update 1 - Now user's input data and their respective output will be recorded and will be used for futher training and testings
+📍Update 1 - Now user's input data and their respective output will be recorded and will be used for futher training and testings ✔✔

-🎉Update 2 - Minor fixes .
-Implemented speeling check for further checking
+📍Update 2 - Minor fixes .
+Implemented speeling check for further checking ✔✔